Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-conv-corr.rst

 Run Time Parameter (RTP) for Vector Lengths
 -------------------------------------------

-Run Time Parameter (RTP) for Vector Lengths are not available at the moment.
+Run Time Parameter (RTP) for Vector Lengths is not available at the moment.

 Please configure the ``conv_corr_graph`` class with template parameter: ``TP_USE_RTP_VECTOR_LENGTHS`` set to ``0``.
 In this case, both ``F_LEN`` and ``G_LEN`` are static (RTP port is not present).